Bastyr/cms-theme-boilerplate/README.md

 <h1 align="center">Bastyr's Fork of HubSpot CMS Boilerplate</h1>

+* Used for brand guide
+* Intended for future use on landing pages

 <p align="center">
   A straight-forward starting point for building a great website on the HubSpot CMS.
 </p>